ethanbsung/crypto/README.md

 This is a repository containing trading algorithms I am creating in the cryptocurrency space.

+I am using python to determine Bitcoin market regimes over the past 5 years by training an HMM model

 I am using python to connect to trader's wallets that have outperformed the market.
 I do this by connecting to the platform BirdEye using an API.

 I am also creating a trading algorithm to trade the current crypto bull run progammatically.
-I will be creating various strategies that I believe will give me positive returns.
+I will be creating various strategies that I believe will generate me positive returns.
 Here I will be brainstorming strategies that I believe will give me the returns I am looking for.

 Strategies:
 Solana copy bot - Copy the trades of whale investors who are outperforming the market.
 They know more than me, so I want trade how they trade.